Harvey Pekar: Life

 Harvey Pekar and his younger brother Allen were born in Cleveland, Ohio, to a Jewish family.
 Their parents were Saul and Dora Pekar, immigrants from Białystok, Poland.
 Saul Pekar was a Talmudic scholar who owned a grocery store on Kinsman Avenue, with the family living above the store.
 Although Pekar said he wasn't close to his parents due to their dissimilar backgrounds and because they worked all the time, he still "marveled at how devoted they were to each other.
 They had so much love and admiration for one another."

 Pekar's first language as a child was Yiddish and he learned to read and appreciate novels in the language.

 Pekar said he did not have friends for the first few years of his life.
 The neighborhood he lived in had once been all white but became mostly black by the 1940s.
-One of the only white kids still living there, Pekar was often beaten up.
+One of the few white children living there, Pekar was often beaten up.
 He later believed this instilled in him "a profound sense of inferiority."
 This experience, however, also taught him to become a "respected street scrapper."

 Pekar graduated from Shaker Heights High School in 1957.
 He then briefly served in the United States Navy.
 After being discharged he attended Case Western Reserve University, where he dropped out after a year.
 He worked odd jobs before he was hired as file clerk at the Veterans Administration Hospital in 1965.
 He held this job after becoming famous, refusing all promotions, until he retired in 2001.

 Pekar was married three times.
 He was married from 1960 to 1972 to his first wife, Karen Delaney.
-According to R. Crumb, who knew the couple socially, "She left him....
+According to fellow cartoonist R. Crumb, who knew the couple socially, "She left him....
 She took all the money out of their bank account and ran off....
 Never heard from her again."